FAQs

 • You will need three forms of information to pull the report.

-• If the report cannot be found you must contact the MHP District, Police Department, or Sheriff Office the report was written through.
-You can ask for badge number and/or name to determine who issued the report and provide the phone number to the station they need to contact to be assisted.
+• If the report cannot be found, you must contact the local law enforcement agency that worked the case for additional information.
+You also can ask for badge number and/or name to determine who issued the report.

 • The public online purchase process only handles redacted crash reports and no personal Information.